-- 1. The critical IT systems and equipment for each gaming application (e.g., VLTs, TITO systems, etc.) are maintained in a secured area (secured area includes a hosting center).
-The area housing the critical IT systems and equipment for each gaming application and other critical IT systems and equipment are equipped with the following: - a.
-Redundant power sources to reduce the risk of data loss in case of interruption of power.

-Note: MICS #1(a) does not apply to components in the VLT gaming device cabinet.
+- The critical IT systems and equipment for each gaming application (e.g., VLTs, TITO systems, etc.) are maintained in a secured area (secured area includes a hosting center).
+The area housing the critical IT systems and equipment for each gaming application and other critical IT systems and equipment are equipped with the following: - Redundant power sources to reduce the risk of data loss in case of interruption of power. - Note: MICS #4(a) does not apply to components in the VLT gaming device cabinet. - b.

-- b.
 Adequate security mechanisms, such as traditional key locks, biometrics, combination door locks, or an electronic key card system to prevent unauthorized physical access to areas housing critical IT systems and equipment for gaming applications. - c.
-The administration of the electronic security systems, if used to secure areas housing gaming critical IT systems and equipment, is performed by personnel independent of a gaming department. - Note: The Standard Operating Procedures (SOPs) are to delineate the methods, processes and practices used in meeting the requirements of MICS # 1 (a through c). - 2.
-Access to areas housing critical IT systems and equipment for gaming applications, excluding vendor supported systems, is restricted to authorized IT personnel.
-Gaming department personnel, including the manufacturers of the gaming computer equipment, are only allowed access to the areas housing critical IT systems and equipment for gaming applications, excluding vendor supported systems, when authorized by IT personnel and with periodic monitoring by IT personnel during each access.
+The administration of the electronic security systems, if used to secure areas housing gaming critical IT systems and equipment, is performed by personnel independent of a gaming department.

+Note: The Standard Operating Procedures (SOPs) are to delineate the methods, processes and practices used in meeting the requirements of MICS # 1 (a through c).

+- 5. Access to areas housing critical IT systems and equipment for gaming applications is restricted to authorized IT personnel.
+Gaming department personnel, including the manufacturers of the gaming computer equipment, are only allowed access to the areas housing critical IT systems and equipment for gaming applications when authorized by IT personnel and with periodic monitoring by IT personnel during each access.

+- 6. A record of each access described in the previous standard by non-IT personnel, including the personnel of the manufacturer of the system, is maintained and includes at a minimum:

+- The name of the visitor(s);

+- Time and date of arrival;

+- Time and date of departure;